 Are you wondering if you need a bread machine?
-Read about why I love mine and why I think you might need one, too.
+Read about these 5 reasons why you might want a bread machine.
+I LOVE mine and I think you will, too.

 Updated March 2020.